Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Harvesting and Preparing Ritual Herbs

-- Harvest only what you need, and always with permission—spoken or silent.
+- Harvest only what you need, with permission.

-- Best times are early morning before the sun rises too high or just before dusk.
+- Best times: early morning or just before dusk.

 Final Words